particle-iot/DeviceInfoLedger/README.md

 # DeviceInfoLedger

+This library perform two separate but related things:

+- Store cloud-based configuration for devices
-Store Particle device log data and device information in Ledger
+- Store Particle device log data and device information in Ledger

 ## Configuration